 Over time, the file becomes a curated list of your codebase’s specific gotchas.
 Every rule traces back to a real failure.
 Nothing speculative.
 Nothing aspirational.
 Just hard-won lessons.

-A tight 80-line instruction file will outperform a 500-line one every time.
+A tight 80-line instruction file will usually outperform a 500-line one.
 Every line should earn its place.
-If it doesn’t make the AI measurably better at working in your codebase, cut it.

 Next up: Post 2: Why Your AI Coding Assistant Ignores Half Your Instructions: how to structure instruction files so the AI only sees what’s relevant to the current task.